Korean Tour: History

 In December 2022, it was announced by the European Tour that the KPGA had extended their partnership with them and the PGA Tour.
 As part of the expansion, the leading player on the Korean Tour Order of Merit was given status onto the European Tour for the following season.
+In 2023, the number of players earning European Tour cards was increased to three.

 Main tour

 In 2011, there were 17 events on the main tour.
 All these tournament have prize funds of at least 300 million won (approximately US$300,000).
 Four have prize funds of 1 billion won (US$1 million) while the Ballantine's Championship has a prize fund of 2.2 million euros (approximately US$3.1 million).
 Total prize money for the tour is approximately 12 billion won (US$12 million).

 Until 2011, regular Korean Tour events did not carry Official World Golf Ranking points.
 The first regular tournament to carry World Rankings Points was the 2011 Twayair Open.
 Korean Tour events carry a minimum of nine OWGR points for the winner, increased from six in 2016.